-This course uses various methods and strategies to prepare
+This course uses various methods and strategies to prepare students to take industry certification exams related to completed Information Technology courses.

 COMP 106: A+ Hardware 4.0 units - 60 hours Prerequisites: None

 This course is designed to introduce students to the fundamentals of installing, configuring, maintaining, upgrading, diagnosing, troubleshooting, and networking computer hardware.
 Students will also understand the basics of computer security and virtualization and become familiar with the terminology used across the industry.